 - 7.1.
 The Council values alternative views on sentencing in Scotland and welcomes applications from interested researchers and organisations for research funding.
 The Council may designate a budget each year to fund research which addresses the Council's core research interests above and beyond any directly commissioned research.
 The Council will engage with interested parties to ensure applications stand the best possible chance of success. - 7.2.
-To be eligible for consideration, applications must, at a minimum: - include a full research specification, including, but not limited to, key research questions, methodological approach, project timeline, risk assessment and budget; - ii. include full C.V.s, including competencies, of all those involved; - iii. cover areas not included within Council commissioned research projects (which should be submitted as tendering responses); - iv. commit to full public dissemination of results, including ensuring free access to any journal articles.
-Funding for this may be included in the project costs. - 7.3.
-Open call applications will be sifted and assessed on a biannual basis, in the spring and autumn of each year.
-Sifts will be conducted by a panel of at least three people, including one member of the Secretariat, usually the Principal Research Officer, and two Research Committee or Council members.
+To be eligible for consideration, applications must, at a minimum: - include a full research specification, including, but not limited to, key research questions, methodological approach, project timeline, risk assessment and budget; - ii. include full CVs, including competencies, of all those involved; - iii. cover areas not included within Council commissioned research projects (which should be submitted as tendering responses); and - iv. commit to full public dissemination of results, including ensuring free access to any journal articles funding for this may be included in the project costs. - 7.3.
+Open call applications will be sifted and assessed upon receipt or on a case-by-case basis.
+Sifts will be conducted by a panel of at least two members of the Secretariat, including usually the Principal Research Officer, in conjunction with the SCTS Procurement team.
 External panellists may be invited to contribute.
 Any sifting will be undertaken in accordance with SCTS procurement rules and good practice.
-The panel will make recommendations to the Council. - 7.4.
-In addition to considering those factors in sections 3 and 4, when assessing open call applications, the panel shall have regard to: - Any co-funders of the project and the appropriateness of any perceived relationship that may arise from a jointly funded project. - ii.
-The extent to which other sources of funding may be appropriate. - iii.
-The extent to which the Council may be seen to be endorsing a particular point of view or political position if funding is awarded.
+The panel will make recommendations to the Council.

-- 7.5.
-The Council will not, as a general rule, fund: - i. full Ph.D. scholarships; and - ii. projects where useful findings are dependent on multiple year funding agreements. - 7.6.
-Successful open call applications will be project managed by the Principal Research Officer, overseen by the Research Committee.
+- 7.4.
+In addition to considering those factors in sections 3 and 4, when assessing open call applications, the panel shall have regard to: - i. any co-funders of the project and the appropriateness of any perceived relationship that may arise from a jointly funded project; - ii. the extent to which other sources of funding may be appropriate; and - iii. the extent to which the Council may be seen to be endorsing a particular point of view or political position if funding is awarded. - 7.5.
+While the Council values external research, it will not generally publish or publicly endorse any research it has not either commissioned or conducted in-house. - 7.6.
+The Council will not, as a general rule, fund: - i. full PhD scholarships; and - ii. projects where useful findings are dependent on multiple year funding agreements. - 7.7.
+Successful open call applications will be project managed by the Principal Research Officer or Senior Research Officer, overseen by the Research Committee.